OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/PCA Product Data Model.md

-# BCA Product Data Model v3.1.2
+# PCA Product Data Model v3.1.2
 ## Overview
 From the analysis:-
 - Most banks (other than CMA9) simply have to supply the MMC for their PCA products (on-sale, negotiated or back book).